 + Be you.
 Wear what makes you feel like your BEST self.
 That is all.
 Moving on.

 + Complimentary outfits are good— super matchy-matchy is not (unless you’re going for the 1995 Christmas card photo look.
-OR if you’re Brittany Spears & J.T…).
+OR if you’re Brittany Spears & J.T… then by allll means— do. you!).
 There are exceptions to this— I’ve seen a textured white dress on a gal pair super nicely with a solid white shirt on their partner.
 When planning complimentary outfits— pay attention to the colors/tones, patterns, textures, how the fabric drapes, etc.

 + Keep in mind that color often reflects color.
 What I mean by this is if you wear a super bright blue shirt & the light is hitting it- it might bounce a blue-toned light onto your skin (or your partner’s), causing skin tones to look a little off.
-This is why I often suggest more toned down, earthy/natural colors.
-But if you want to rock a bright colored outfit- you do youuuu. 🙂
+This is why I often suggest more toned down, earthy/natural & more neutral colors.

 + If one of your outfits has a pattern- I suggest keeping the other outfit more simple.
 Imagine if one of you were wearing polka dots & the other big ol’ stripes— it might be a bit distracting.
 Speaking of patterns— smaller patterns are much less distracting than large, chunky patterns.
 Small patterns are often more flattering as well.

-+ Don’t be afraid to be bold & try that fun outfit you’ve been eyeing for months.
++ Don’t be afraid to be bold & try that fun outfit you’ve been eyeing for months (helllooo Rent the Runway!).
 This is the time to have fun & experiment a little.
 Most clients typically wear 2 outfits (some even do 3), so you can play it “safe” with one & try something different for the other.
 Have fun with it & don’t worry too much about having everything be perfect.